 Facebook wants to amass 1 billion meaningful group members.
 While it has more than a billion users using groups, “meaningful” groups are communities that become a critical part of a user’s experience.
 In concert with its goal, Facebook makes frequent enhancements to group and admin tools.
 Arguably, groups are one of the main reasons’ users return daily.

 Years ago, I saw the potential of Facebook Groups.
-I created a community for instructors to promote their online courses.
+So, I created a community for instructors to promote their online courses.
 My group grew to 40,000+ members, and it enabled me to generate passive income and drive traffic to my website.
 I was also able to build relationships with like-minded individuals.
 I liked owning my group so much that I purchased two more and grew my members under management (MUM) to 125,000.
-The other two groups focused on marketing and e-commerce.
+The other two groups focused on marketing and ecommerce.
 My goal was to reach half a million MUM.

 Given the many ways to make money with Facebook groups, interest continues to grow in that area.
 On the one hand, you can start a group and scale it over time.
 Your group’s focus and marketing activities will determine its growth rate.
 On the other hand, attracting enough members to realize your goals can take years.
 Thus, you might purchase a group to accelerate events.
 Let’s cover how to buy and sell groups, but let’s discuss risks next.

 The surest way to remain on Facebook is not to buy or sell a group.
-However, it’s a risk-reward decision you must make.
+However, it’s a risk-reward decision you must evaluate.
 Mark Zuckerberg, Facebook’s co-founder, is all about taking risks.
 He’s no stranger to unethical hacking, deception, and schemes to get what he wants.
 In many ways, he doesn’t “play by the rules.”
 Therefore, risking your account to acquire a group would be very Zuckerberg-like and could pay off over the long-term.

 How to Buy a Facebook Group